asyncapi/website/pages/blog/the-reference-rabbit-hole.md

 Here you can see that we simply reference where the definition of messages and payload schema is located.

 # Schema Object references
-As seen in the streetlight example, in AsyncAPI, to define your message payloads, we use use a [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject), which is a superset of [JSON Schema draft 7](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01).
+As seen in the streetlight example, to define your message payloads in AsyncAPI, we use a [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject), which is a superset of [JSON Schema draft 7](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-01).

 What `superset` means is we follow the JSON Schema draft 7 specification, but with a few modifications and additions to keywords.

-The message `LightMeasured`, contains a keyword called `payload`, which is by default defined as **Schema Object**.
+The message `LightMeasured`, contains a keyword called `payload`, which is by default defined as a **Schema Object**.

 This is where the confusion starts, what behavior does the `$ref` keyword follow?
 More precisely, which specification?

-# The confusion creeping in
+# The confusion creeps in
-Let's try to take take a closer look at the [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject) to see if we can figure out the answer.
+Let's take a closer look at the [Schema Object](https://www.asyncapi.com/docs/specifications/v2.2.0#schemaObject) to see if we can figure out the answer.

 > Further information about the properties can be found in JSON Schema Core and JSON Schema Validation.
 Unless stated otherwise, the property definitions follow the JSON Schema specification as referenced here.

-So what this means is that unless states otherwise in the **Schema Object**, it should follow the official JSON Schema draft 7 specification.
+So what this means is that unless stated otherwise in the **Schema Object**, it should follow the official JSON Schema draft 7 specification.
 So let's try to read further, to see if anything is stated about references.

 > Alternatively, any time a Schema Object can be used, a **Reference Object** can be used in its place.
 This allows referencing definitions in place of defining them inline.

 Okay...
-So that must mean that if we ever encounter a reference we just follow the **Reference Object** description.
+So that must mean that if we ever encounter a reference, we follow the **Reference Object** description.

-Well, that was easy, I see no rabbit hole here Jonas!?
+Well, that was easy; I see no rabbit hole here, Jonas!?

 # Welcome to the rabbit hole
-During the discussion, Sergio brought up that Fran was actually using an illegal reference, as he, in one of the examples, was using a **Reference Object** for a server, which was not allowed.
+During the discussion, Sergio brought up that Fran was using an illegal reference, as he, in one of the examples, was using a **Reference Object** for a server, which was not allowed.
 More specifically, it was this example where he references the `mosquitto` server:

 ```yaml
 ...